 In these classes, our students analyze social enterprises driving innovative solutions to poverty and are able to invest in high-performing organizations through the generosity of our supporters.

-For the Ubuntu Fund, see below.
+For the Ubuntu Fund, see bottom.

 2013 — 2014 Dean Tom Moore Honors Investment Pitch

 $15,000 awarded to Aakar Innovations

 $5,000 awarded to Livelyhoods

 $5,000 awarded to VisionSpring

 $10,000 awarded to Chinantlan Juice & Fruit Cooperative — Nicaragua

 2012 — 2013 Dean Tom Moore Honors Investment Pitch